FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire

-Fig.~\ref{fig:common_legend}(c) presents a comparison of AoI as a function of the number of ground sensors for two methods: FRSICL with GPT-4O-mini (shown in sky blue) and the Nearest Neighbor baseline (shown in light green).
-The x-axis represents the number of deployed ground sensors (5, 10, and 15), while the y-axis indicates the corresponding AoI values.
-As the number of sensors increases, both methods exhibit a rise in AoI due to the growing complexity of maintaining fresh data across more nodes.
-However, FRSICL with GPT-4O-mini consistently achieves lower AoI than the baseline.
-Specifically, with 5 sensors, FRSICL maintains an AoI of approximately 4.9, compared to 16.5 for Nearest Neighbor.
-Even with 15 sensors, FRSICL maintains a lower AoI (~14.2 vs. ~15.7), demonstrating superior scalability and effectiveness in information freshness management.
-These results highlight the benefits of integrating GPT-4O-mini within the FRSICL framework, enabling more efficient scheduling and decision-making in distributed sensing environments.
+Fig.~\ref{fig:common_legend}(c) shows a comparison of the AoI as a function of the number of ground sensors for two methods: FRSICL with GPT-4O-mini (shown in sky blue) and the Nearest Neighbor baseline (shown in light green).
+The x-axis represents the number of ground sensors used (5, 10 and 15), while the y-axis shows the corresponding AoI values.
+As the number of sensors increases, the AoI value increases for both methods, as it becomes increasingly complicated to obtain fresh data on more nodes.
+However, FRSICL with GPT-4O-mini consistently achieves a lower AoI than the basic variant.
+In particular, with 5 sensors, FRSICL maintains an AoI of about 4.9, compared to 16.5 for Nearest Neighbor.
+Even with 15 sensors, FRSICL maintains a lower AoI (~14.2 vs. ~15.7), demonstrating superior scalability and effectiveness in managing information freshness.
+These results emphasize the benefits of integrating GPT-4O-mini into the FRSICL system, enabling more efficient scheduling and decision-making in distributed sensor environments.

-Fig.~\ref{fig:common_legend}(d) presents a comparative analysis of AoI performance between the proposed FRSICL and the PPO baseline across ten ground sensors in a UAWM scenario.
+Fig.~\ref{fig:common_legend}(d) shows a comparative analysis of AoI performance between the proposed FRSICL and the PPO baseline across ten ground sensors in a UAWM scenario.
 The x-axis represents the sensor indices (1–10), while the y-axis shows the AoI values in seconds, reflecting the timeliness of the collected data.
-FRSICL (shown in blue) consistently outperforms PPO (red) by maintaining significantly lower AoI values (typically below 10 seconds—whereas PPO often plateaus at 40 seconds).
-The most notable improvement is observed at sensor 5, where FRSICL achieves an AoI of just 1.0 second compared to 40.0 seconds with PPO, demonstrating FRSICL’s superior adaptability in dynamic environments.
-This result underscores FRSICL’s effectiveness in ensuring timely data collection, a critical requirement for wildfire monitoring and emergency response applications.
+FRSICL (shown in blue) consistently outperforms PPO (red) by maintaining significantly lower AoI values (typically below 10 seconds - while PPO often ends at 40 seconds).
+The most notable improvement is observed at sensor 5, where FRSICL achieves an AoI value of just 1.0 second compared to 40.0 seconds for PPO, demonstrating FRSICL’s superior adaptability in dynamic environments.
+This result underscores the effectiveness of FRSICL in ensuring timely data collection, which is a critical requirement for emergency response.